Factors that influence home value

 A lot of buyers/investors are interested in potential property renovations.
-It could be potential to expand the floor space, add extra storey or bedroom, add an outdoor patio or pool or garden.
+It could be potential to expand the floor space, add extra story or bedroom, add an outdoor patio or pool or garden.

 Buyers like to customize or improve their properties once purchased so if an opportunity presents itself in the potential property they are about to acquire then the value will be higher.

-If the economy is flaky, people tend to worry about salary freeze, price rise, being fired etc which would put them at a risk of losing their property.
-However when the economy is booming, more opportunities for people to earn more money therefore increases buying power.
+If the economy is flaky, people tend to worry about salary freeze, price rise, being fired, etc which would put them at risk of losing their property.
+However, when the economy is booming, more opportunities for people to earn more money, therefore, increase buying power.

 It is necessary to keep up with the prevailing conditions of an area before setting a price for any property.